ultralytics/ultralytics/docs/usage/engine.md

 keywords: Ultralytics, YOLO, trainer engines, BaseTrainer, DetectionTrainer, customizing trainers, extending trainers, custom model, custom dataloader
 ---

-Both the Ultralytics YOLO command-line and python interfaces are simply a high-level abstraction on the base engine executors.
+Both the Ultralytics YOLO command-line and Python interfaces are simply a high-level abstraction on the base engine executors.
 Let's take a look at the Trainer engine.

 ## BaseTrainer